What does neurovascular mean?

 Where are you now ?

-Since graduating, I've been continuing my research at the Collège de France in order to finalize the publication of my work, and to support the PhD student who is taking over from me on the question of oxaliplatin-induced neuropathy.
+Since graduating, I've been continuing my research at the Collège de France to finalize the publication of my work, and to support the doctoral student who is taking over from me on the question of oxaliplatin-induced neuropathy.

 As far as my thesis is concerned, I think I've been rather lucky.
 Experimental science is difficult on principle, but my environment made the ordeals easier to overcome.
 Thanks to my supervisor, I was able to speak at quite a few congresses, including prestigious international ones, right from my first year, which is not something everyone gets to do.
 On these occasions, I even received a few awards.
 It was very motivating !